Did you know that you can earn $37 million annually from a convenience store in just five years?

 - Lottery license

-- Gas permits (i.e. EPA inspection)
+- Gas permits (i.e., EPA inspection)

 Obtaining these permits requires money and time.
 For example, to obtain a health permit, you and your employees will likely have to take a food safety course.
-Likewise, to obtain an occupancy permit, you will have to ensure that your building and facilities are up to code.
+Likewise, to obtain an occupancy permit, you have to ensure that your building and facilities are up to code.

 How to Successfully Open and Run a Convenience Store

-You’ll have to investigate and understand business drivers such as foot traffic, pricing and product mix and how these interact to drive revenue.
+You’ll have to investigate business drivers such as foot traffic, pricing and product mix.
+You’ll also need to understand how these factors interact to drive revenue.

-Step 2: Select a good location
+Step #2.
+Select a Good Location

-How do you find foot traffic numbers?
-There are several ways that you can gauge traffic for a location:
+There are several ways you can gauge traffic for a location:

-- Sit outside and count customers for several hours (or pay someone to do this)
+- Sit outside and count customers for several hours (or pay someone to do this).

-- Get this information from the existing store owner
+- Get this information from the existing store owner.

-- Ask other businesses adjacent/nearby
+- Ask other nearby businesses.

 What else makes a good c-store location?